GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

     is in `std::filesystem`)
 - [ ] constructor inheritance (`Parser.GetUsing`, `Class.FindCtor`, and
   others)
-- [ ] brace initialization in a constructor's member initialization list
 - [ ] defining a class within a function (`Parser.ParseInBlock` and others)
 - [ ] range-based `for` loops (`Parser.GetFor`, `Parser.GetTypeSpec`, and
   `Operation.Execute`)